 A learning-based video post-processing algorithm in which an enhancement neural network is utilized to process the reconstructed pictures to improve machine task performance is proposed in this contribution.
 According to the experimental results, it is reported that the proposed algorithm achieves 18.46% (RA), 26.35% (LD), 33.70% (AI) BD-rate saving for object detection task on SFU dataset, and 27.86% (RA), 42.96% (LD), 33.70% (AI) BD-rate savings for object tracking task on TVD dataset.
 Additional simulation results show that the proposed algorithm can also achieve obvious performance improvement when evaluated with a different machine task model rather than the one specified in VCM CTC.

+Updates in v2:

+The rate-accuracy curves of the anchor and proposed algorithm under the same sequence and coding configuration, which are evaluated with two machine vision models respectively, are summarized into one figure for better understanding of the performance improvement of the proposed algorithm (in the attachments “sfu_vtm22_post_x101_r101” and “tvd_vtm22_post_1088_864” along with this proposal).
+In most cases, performance improvements can be observed.

+Test the machine vision performance on original video sequence and the post-processed sequence based on the original video sequence, as shown in Table 7 and Table 8, in order to address question raised by experts during meeting discussion.

+Calculate the RGB-PSNR on SFU-HW dataset for the reconstructed videos of both anchor and the proposed algorithm.
+The RGB-PSNR of proposed algorithm is lower than that of anchor, which is as expected.
+It is asserted that this should not cause any problems, as the unprocessed reconstructed videos can and should be used for human viewing (in the attachments “JVET-AG0212-anchor_vtm22_v3_with_rgb-psnr” along with this proposal).

 Description of post-processing algorithms